An angular-momentum preserving dissipative model for the point-mass N -body problem: Two bodies

+In Fig.~\ref{fig:two-bodies-compact-xy} we show the local structure of the orbits of the vector field \eqref{eq:two-bodies-compact-xy} for some values of $\alpha$.
+The stable curve $\Gamma_s$ approaching $(y_\infty, x_\infty)$ for positive time, and the curve $\Gamma_u$ approaching it for negative time divide the phase space $x$--$y$ into three sectors: a hyperbolic sector $S_h$, an attracting sector $S_a$, and a repelling sector $S_r$ (see Fig.~\ref{fig:two-bodies-compact-xy} (C)).

 In the Kepler problem, orbits with positive energy are asymptotically free, with $\mathcal{H} \to \frac{v^2}{2}$ as $t \to \pm\infty$.
-Scattering orbits in the dissipative or conservative scenarios are those for which the following two limits exist
+We define {\sl scattering orbits}, in the dissipative or conservative scenarios, as those for which the following two limits exist